rhari008/inventoryList_Neo/target/sdk/samples/websocket/readme.txt

 The sample UI can be reached under 'http://localhost:8080/websocket/'.

-2. Prerequisites for execution on the Cloud

-2.1 Deploy the application requesting a Java 7 runtime from the Eclipse IDE

-Make sure that your project's Java facet has version 1.7.
-You can do this in Project > Properties > Project Facets.
-Having configured this, when you deploy the application on the Cloud, it will be automatically deployed with Java 7.

-2.2 Deploy the application requesting Java 7 runtime using the console client

-When deploying with SAP HANA Cloud Platform console client, specify --java-version 7:

-neo deploy --java-version 7 ...

-3. Prerequisites for execution of the Selenium Web driver integration tests from Maven and within Eclipse
+2. Prerequisites for execution of the Selenium Web driver integration tests from Maven and within Eclipse

-3.1 Install Firefox browser
+2.1 Install Firefox browser

 The sample integration tests show you how to use Selenium Web driver ("http://seleniumhq.org") to automatically test the application.
 They specifically use the Selenium Firefox Web driver which is easiest to set up.